ABN Amro – The Fair Value of a Mortgage #SWI2017

 ABN AMRO is a retail bank and mortgages are an important part of the core business model.
-The balance sheet covers over EUR.
-150 billion in residential mortgages, which is about 40% of the total assets.
-In order to properly steer the balance sheet and manage the banks risks it is essential to correctly estimate the cash flows resulting from mortgages.
-During this case we will challenge the banks complex models for modelling mortgages and try to come up with a better approach!
+The balance sheet covers over 150 billion euros in residential mortgages, which is about 40% of the total assets.
+In order to properly steer the balance sheet and manage the bank’s risks, it is essential to correctly estimate the cash flows resulting from mortgages.
+During this case, we will challenge the banks complex models for modelling mortgages and try to come up with a better approach!

 - The prepayment option: This option allows the client to early repay (part of) the loan at any point in time.
 Prepayments result in a loss of interest for the bank and decrease the value of the mortgage.

-During this case we plan to challenge the banks current models.
+During this case, we plan to challenge the bank’s current models.
 We will focus on a limited number of optionality’s and see if we can come up with a better way of pricing them than we currently do.
 We will start by using logical thinking to determine how a rationale customer would behave.
-Then we will see if this rational can be applied to develop a model based on actual data.
+Then we will see if this rationale can be applied to develop a model based on actual data.